Dear Americans, send us a message!

 Chris is the proud owner of this travel website which receives about 150.000 travel-enthusiastic readers every month from the Netherlands and Belgium alone.
 Not bad for a country that only has 18 million inhabitants!

-The answer is: Wereldreizigers are people that travel the world.
-‘Wereld’ means world and ‘reizigers’ means travellers in Dutch.
-The .nl is simply our country’s internet domain, dot NL.
+The answer is: World travelers are people that travel the world.
+'World' means world and 'travellers' means travelers in Dutch.
+The .nl is simply our country's internet domain, dot NL.